What makes a great SaaS Product Demo? 10 best practices from the brightest sales leaders

 The word demo itself already is misleading.
 Again, a demo should never be a mere demonstration of features.
 Neither should you kick off the demo with a context-less presentation of your product, your investors or your customers.

-Instead, you want to show your prospects how your product helps them reaching the desired outcome.
+Instead, you want to show your prospects how your product helps them reach the desired outcome.

 The ideal demo flow maps directly to the topics you covered during Discovery.
 As a general rule, focus on the three biggest pain points you have identified.
 Why?
 Because information presented in groups of three sticks in humans heads better than other clusters of items.
 And you simply need to prioritize to fit the Product demo into a 30 minutes time window.